 - The strength of faculty support

 - An academic history consistent with the ability to do the proposed research

 Summer research fellows will receive a study grant for ten weeks of research.
 Study grants will be paid out in 4 installments over the course of 10 weeks.
 Exact payment dates will be listed on your contract if you are selected to participate in this program.
-Depending on financial need, fellows who choose to live on campus will be charged a fee per week to cover the costs of the housing and meal plan copay.
+Depending on financial need, fellows who choose to live on campus (and if available for SRP 2021) will be charged a fee per week to cover the costs of the housing and meal plan copay.
 Generally, the amount awarded for summer research is taxable, but the College is not obligated to withhold taxes or send a 1099, so students should retain a copy of their study grant contract as part of their tax records.
 Since individual tax liability depends on each individual's circumstances, Fellows should contact their personal tax advisor with any questions or concerns.